izgzhen/bbq-sg/README.md

 But you can use the API in other way as well, enjoy blogging :)

 ## Tickets
-* Clean the code, provide a `Plugin` type
+* Maybe except for templates, all `H.XXX` should be provided by user?

-## Spec in planning
+## Features in planning
-1. Markdown post source format
-2. Define the configuration in Haskell DSL
-3. Layout in Hamlet
-4. Use Haskell to maintain a meta-info db to support
-	* Tagging
-	* Archiving
-4. Consider more amazing features
-	* Spell Checking
+* Spell checking
 * Content analyzing -- To generate tags, synopsis automatically
-	* Plugins
-	* Link Hub -- Collect all URL appeared in the post
+* Collect all URL/Images appeared in the posts
-	* Review History by analyzing git commits
+* Revision history by analyzing git commits
-5. Combine with Dynamic BBQ
-	* Real-time preview + Publish
-	* Web-based editor
 * Theme system

+## Structure
+You can think there are five abstract layers:

+1. Driver
+2. Interface
+3. Components
+4. Tools
+5. Definitions

+The users write `driver` code, and call the `interface`, which is composed of `components`, like `posts`, `tags`, `homepage` etc. But the realization of components needs a lot of tools, like `syncResource`, `parseMeta`, `getFileList` and `getMarkdowns`, which interacts with file system and processing texts, all nitty-gritty tools.
+The `Definitions` defines the configuration items and meta info of a post.
+Mostly declarations.